A Bill to make provision for the appointment, functions and powers of a Grocery Market Ombudsman; and for connected purposes.

 19 April 2010

-This bill would create an independent Grocery Market Ombudsman to oversee the Groceries Supply Code of Practice.
-The Office of Fair Trading would set up the Ombudsman within three months of enactment, funded by the OFT but operating independently, with the power to investigate complaints from the OFT, retailers or suppliers and issue final, binding decisions, including penalties set by regulation.
+The Bill would create an independent Grocery Market Ombudsman to oversee the Groceries Supply Code of Practice.
+It would be established by the Office of Fair Trading (OFT) within three months of enactment, but would operate independently and hear complaints from the OFT, retailers or suppliers.
+The ombudsman’s decisions would be final and binding and could include penalties.

 Generated 21 February 2026